-If you would like more information on the Adolescent Acute Psychiatric Program, please contact us online or call us at (336) 794-3550 or toll free at (855) 234-5920.
+If you would like more information on the Adolescent Acute Psychiatric Program or you feel your teen needs an intervention, please contact us online or call us at (336) 794-3550 or toll free at (855) 234-5920.